Jacques-on-Call/edit-ui/FILES.md

 -   **`src/components/AddSectionModal.jsx`**: Renders a modal for selecting and configuring new content sections before adding them to a page.
 Supports image upload for both Hero and Text sections.
 In edit mode, shows ImageEditor for existing images.
 -   **`src/components/ImageUploader.jsx`**: Component for uploading new images to the repository.
 Shows upload status (idle, uploading, success, error).
 Includes SEO score, alt text, filename, title, description, and resize options.
 -   **`src/components/ImageEditor.jsx`**: Component for editing existing images in sections.
 Shows image preview, allows editing filename (SEO-friendly), alt text, title, description, and loading strategy.
 Includes SEO score and option to replace the image.
--   **`src/components/LocalPreview.jsx`**: Renders content locally for instant feedback before syncing to GitHub.
-No build required.
 -   **`src/components/SearchBar.jsx`**: A debounced search input component.
 -   **`src/components/EditorHeader.jsx`**: The header component for the content editor.
 Now context-aware.
 -   **`src/components/BlockTree.jsx`**: The component for displaying the block structure of a page.
 -   **`src/components/BottomActionBar.jsx`**: The bottom action bar for the content editor.
-Supports three view modes with appropriate icons.
+Supports editor and preview view modes with appropriate icons.
 -   **`src/components/SectionsEditor.jsx`**: The main component for rendering and managing the different sections of a page.
 -   **`src/components/LexicalEditor.jsx`**: The core rich-text editor component, built on Lexical.
 -   **`src/components/ColorPicker.jsx`**: A reusable color picker component for text and highlight colors.
 Uses a portal pattern for reliable mobile rendering.